Daniil-max-beep/feature/README.md

 # Launch of the project

 1. Clone the repository
-2. use "npm start" command - when using git services
+2. Use "npm start" command - when using git services
-3. open the files in a software compiler such as Visual Studio Code, compile.
+3. Open the files in a software compiler such as Visual Studio Code, compile.